DSCI-310/DSCI-310-Group-11/README.md

 ## Summary

 A wildfire is an uncontrolled fire that starts in the wildland vegetation and spreads quickly through the landscape.
 A natural occurrence, such as a lightning strike, or a human-made spark can easily initiate a wildfire and wipe away millions of properties.
 However, the extent to which a wildfire spreads is frequently determined by weather conditions.
 Wind, heat, and a lack of rain may dry out trees, bushes, fallen leaves, and limbs, making them excellent fuel for a fire.

-In this project, **we wish to predict the burned area of forests based on several environmental factors with a k-NN regression model**.
-By establishing a transparent link between them, it is possible to identify potential risk factors and take appropriate safeguards to prevent the emergence of forest fires and the disasters they generate.
+Given a set of meteorological data, the question that this project aims to answer is: **How large the burned area will be in the next year?**

+To do this, we performed data analysis to search for the most optimized model.
+We split the data into training and testing sets, constructed a KNN model on the training set and evaluated its performance on the testing set.
+The training model's RMSE is 59.01 ha and the testing RMSE is roughly 30.1 ha.
+For your reference, 1 ha is roughly equivalent to 2.47 football fields so there is a difference of 28.07 ha (70 football fields) in the RMSE between the two models.
+The discrepancy is quite large which suggests that the model does not appear to generalize well to new data that it has never seen before.
+Lastly, We discussed the implications of our results, things that we can improve on, and what future research questions our project can lead to.

 ## Running the Analysis
 ### Using Docker